 Each one of us falls somewhere along the “introvert-extrovert” scale – this includes people in the middle, who are referred to as “ambiverts.”
 Most introverts crave solitude, if for no other reason than to recharge.
 But even the most introverted of introverts have a pretty good chance of developing a need for romance at some point.

-Loneliness, a feeling which most of us have experienced, is akin to depression in some ways.
+Loneliness, a feeling that most of us have experienced is akin to depression in some ways.
 Friends can only meet some physical and emotional needs.
 A partner is someone with whom you can share your life and have fun.

 2. For loving and caring